 After, visit Prasat Muang Tam, 8km away in a tranquil farming village on the plains below.
 Surrounded by pretty lotus ponds it’s easily as enchanting.

-On the same afternoon you could drive 60km northeast of Korat to Prasat Hin Phimai, slap bang in the centre of the town of Phimai, or you could do it on the morning you leave.
+On the same afternoon you could drive 60km northeast of Khorat to Prasat Hin Phimai, slap bang in the centre of the town of Phimai, or you could do it on the morning you leave Nakhon Ratchasima/Khorat.
 Dedicated to Mahayana Buddhism, as attested by the exquisite carvings, the 11th century sanctuary marked the end of the ancient Khmer highway from Angkor.

 Khon Kaen – 2 Nights

-A buzzy yet laidback university city Khon Kaen boasts the Isaan’s best street food scene with several markets, a busy night bazaar, and street food stalls on every corner.
+Khon Kaen is the next stop on our two-week Northeastern Thailand road trip itinerary.
+A buzzy yet laidback university city, Khon Kaen boasts Isaan’s best street food scene and markets, including a busy night bazaar, and street food stalls on every corner.

 Pagodas are sprinkled around the lake, but the most impressive is Wat Nongwang Muang Kao, a glittering nine-tiered pagoda, guarded by bold-coloured nagas, and affable young novice Buddhist monks up for a chat.